microsoft/pai/docs/manual/cluster-admin/how-to-set-up-virtual-clusters.md

 Explanation of the above example: Supposing we have a node named `cpu-worker1` in Kubernetes.
 It has 80GB memory and 8 allocatable CPUs (please use `kubectl describe cpu-worker1` to confirm the allocatable resources).
 Then, in `skuTypes`, we can set a `CPU` sku, which has 1 CPU and 10240 MB (80GB / 8) memory.
 You can reserve some memory or CPUs if you want. `CPU-NODE` and `CPU-NODE-POOL` are set correspondingly in the `cellTypes`.
 Finally, the setting will result in one `default` VC and one `cpu` VC.
 The `cpu` VC contains one CPU node.

+### Apply Configuration in Cluster

-After modification, use the following commands to apply the settings:
+After modification of the configuration, use the following commands to apply the settings:

 ```bash
 ./paictl.py service stop -n rest-server hivedscheduler